–DC Bonus Book #11

 –The New Titans #55

 Dick (having just returned after having been away for months) finally learns that Jason has been killed.
 He angrily confronts Bruce and lets it all out, causing Bruce to punch him in the face.
 Dick and Starfire then visit Jason’s grave.
 Later, Dick regroups with the battle-weary Titans.
-A version of the confrontation with Bruce can also be seen via flashback in Nightwing Vol. 2 #62.
+A version of the confrontation with Bruce can also be seen via flashback from Nightwing Vol. 2 #62.
 In this flashback, Jason also mentions Babs’ paralysis.

 –Detective Comics #596-597